carbon-design-system/carbon-for-ibm-dotcom-nextjs-template/.github/ISSUE_TEMPLATE/question.md

 If you're an IBMer, we have a couple of Slack channels available across all IBM
 Workspaces:

-- #ibm-digital-design for questions about Carbon for IBM.com
+- #carbon-for-ibm-dotcom for questions about Carbon for IBM.com
 - #carbon-design-system for questions about the Carbon Design System

 If these resources don't work out, help us out by filling out a couple of